-- filters (finite impulse response (FIR), infinite impulse response (IIR)), - filter representation (Impulse response, Coefficients, Polynomial), - transfer function and the Z-Plane.
+- filters (finite impulse response (FIR), infinite impulse response (IIR)), - filter representation (impulse response, coefficients, polynomial), - transfer function and the Z-Plane.

-If any of these terms is unfamiliar to you, consider a short revision.
+If any of these terms is unfamiliar to you, please consider a short revision before the lab.

 6.1 Windowing